suhrig/arriba/documentation/command-line-options.md

 `--fontSize=SIZE`
 : Decimal value to scale the size of text.
 Default: `1`

+`--fontFamily=FONT`
+: Font to use for all labels in the plots.
+To see a list of available fonts, pass an empty value to this parameter.
+Default: `Helvetica`

 `--showIntergenicVicinity=DISTANCE|LEFT_DISTANCE_1,RIGHT_DISTANCE_1,LEFT_DISTANCE_2,RIGHT_DISTANCE_2`
 : This option only applies to intergenic breakpoints.
 If it is set to a value greater than 0, then the script draws the genes which are no more than the given distance away from an intergenic breakpoint.
 The keywords `closestGene` and `closestProteinCodingGene` instruct the script to dynamically determine the distance to the next (protein-coding) gene for each breakpoint.
 Alternatively, instead of specifying a single distance that is applied upstream and downstream of both breakpoints alike, more fine-grained control over the region to be shown is possible by specifying four comma-separated values.
 The first two values determine the region to the left and to the right of breakpoint 1; the third and fourth values determine the region to the left and to the right of breakpoint 2.
 Note that this option is incompatible with `--squishIntrons`.
 Default: `0`